Math 55: Discrete Mathematics

 Homeworks

-Due on Gradescope on Wednesdays at 9am.
+Due on Gradescope each class day at 9am.

 Some of you may find LaTeX helpful in typesetting your homework.
 If so, there is a LaTeX class for homework here.